 In line with statutory requirements, the designated safeguarding lead (and deputy/deputies) undertake Level 3 child protection training at least every two years.
-The Headteacher, all staff members and governors receive appropriate child protection training which is regularly updated and in line with advice from the ESCB.
-In addition, all staff members receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Records of any safeguarding/child protection training undertaken is kept for all staff and governors.
+The Headteacher, all staff members and trustees receive appropriate child protection training which is regularly updated and in line with advice from the Essex Safeguarding Children Board (ESCB).
+In addition, all staff members and other adults working within our school receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Records of any safeguarding/child protection training undertaken are kept for all staff and trustees.